lweasel/piquant/docs/overview.rst

 Quantify transcripts
 --------------------

 Quantification of transcripts proceeds in three steps.
 In the first, run via the ``piquant`` command ``prepare_quant_dirs``, directories are prepared in which quantification results will be produced.
-For each combination of sequencing parameters for which reads were simulated, there will such a directory for each quantification tool (or, alternatively, for each different combination of quantification tool parameters that are being assessed).
+For each combination of sequencing parameters for which reads were simulated, there will be such a directory for each quantification tool (or, alternatively, for each different combination of quantification tool parameters that are being assessed).

 In the second step, the ``piquant`` command ``prequantify`` runs, for each quantification tool, commands that only need to be executed once, regardless of how many different sets of simulated reads are being used for quantification.
 For example, such commands might include creating a *Bowtie* [Bowtie]_ index for the genome to which reads will be mapped, or deriving FASTA sequences for the transcripts whose abundance is being measured.